If you are looking for information COVID-19 vaccines, please visit our COVID-19 vaccines program.

 - people who have had invasive pneumococcal disease before.

-Eligibility for additional pneumococcal vaccines can also depend on age - if the person is less than 5 or over 5 years of age.
-Your doctor or vaccination provider will advise if you or your child has a specified medical risk condition and requires additional pneumococcal vaccinations.
+Eligibility for additional pneumococcal vaccines can also depend on age – if the person is less than 5 or over 5 years old.
+Your health professional will advise if you or your child has a specified medical risk condition and requires additional pneumococcal vaccinations.

-Meningococcal ACWY and meningococcal B vaccines are free and recommended for people with certain medical risk conditions listed below.
+Meningococcal ACWY and meningococcal B vaccines are free and recommended for people with specific medical risk conditions listed below.
 People with these conditions have a higher risk of getting meningococcal disease.

 - For children under 12 months with certain medical risk conditions, the number and spacing of both vaccine doses depends on the starting age for vaccination.

-- All people 12 months and over who have who have certain medical risk conditions should get 2 doses of both vaccines.
+- All people 12 months and over who have who have specific medical risk conditions should get 2 doses of both vaccines.